Skip to main content

 The Clinical Impact of Angiotensin-Converting Enzyme (ACE) Polymorphisms

 Another peptidase with profound, systemic effects is the Angiotensin-Converting Enzyme (ACE).
-While known for its role in regulation, ACE also functions within local tissues, including the testes, where it influences steroidogenesis.
+While known for its role in blood pressure regulation, ACE also functions within local tissues, including the testes, where it influences steroidogenesis.
 The ACE gene contains a well-studied insertion/deletion (I/D) polymorphism that directly correlates with circulating and tissue levels of the enzyme.
 Individuals with the DD genotype have the highest ACE levels, while those with the II genotype have the lowest.

 The genetic polymorphism of the Angiotensin-Converting Enzyme provides a direct, measurable link between a specific gene, peptidase activity, and cardiovascular and hormonal outcomes.